WamdamProject/WaMDaM-software-ecosystem/mkdocs/Edit_MD_Files/index.md

 ## Feedback
 Do you have feedback on WaMDaM?
-[The authors](/authors) would love to hear from you.
+[The authors](/authors) would love to hear from you :ear:
 Let us know what interest you in WaMDaM by submitting [comments on GitHub here](https://github.com/WamdamProject/WaMDaM-software-ecosystem/issues/new)